MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 121.0.2277.X: January 8, 2024

+Fixed various bugs and performance issues.

+### Feature update

+- **Added support for AVIF and AV1 file formats.** Microsoft Edge now supports the AVIF and AV1 file formats which offer better compression and higher quality images and videos.
+Users can enjoy faster loading times and better quality media on websites.

 ## Version 121.0.2277.4: December 15, 2023

 Fixed various bugs and performance issues.